 One easily overlooked, but valuable perk of the Club Carlson Premier Rewards Visa Signature® Card is the 40,000 bonus points you receive every year you renew your card and pay the annual fee.

-Pair the sign-up bonus with the card’s benefit of 2-for-1 ‘Bonus Award Nights’ and the renewal bonus could easily be forgotten.
+Pair the welcome bonus with the card’s benefit of 2-for-1 ‘Bonus Award Nights’ and the renewal bonus could easily be forgotten.

 I decided to keep both my personal and business Club Carlson Visa cards another year when the annual fees hit a few months back.
 Each card offers a 40,000 point anniversary bonus after you pay the annual fee after the first year, however the personal card comes with a $75 annual fee and the business version has a lower $60 fee.

 Initially I planned to only pay the lower $60 fee on the business card, but I figured I could easily put both 40k anniversary bonuses to good use this year.

 Why Keep the Cards?

 Even if you have replenished the original 85,000 points from the bonus, you can earn an extra 40,000 points when you renew the card.
 If you leverage the ‘last night free’ benefit you could get between 8 nights at a category 1 property or 2 nights at a category 4 property.
 You won’t have enough to book a night at a top-tier hotel, but if you have 30k+ points in your account, then the 40k points could mean having enough to book 2 nights at a category 7 property.
 In general I think that category 4 and 5 properties are a sweet spot for finding some great hotels, but spending the extra 20k points to book at a category 7 may not be worth it.

 The $75 annual fee seems well worth paying when you can get $300 worth of hotel stays with the 40,000 points.